-Stimuli.
-The experiment was designed and presented to participants using the Collector program (Garcia & Kornell, 2015).
-Stimuli consisted of six lists, each containing 20 words.
-Word length ranged from four to seven letters and averaged 8.81 (SD = 1.57, range = 5.48-12.65) on the log-transformed Hyperspace Analogue to Language (HAL) frequency scale (Balota et al., 2007).
-To avoid potential item effects (Murayama, Sakaki, Yan, & Smith, 2014), we randomly selected the studied words in each list without replacement for each participant from a larger word bank of 280 random nouns and verbs (e.g., twig, button, taste).
-Each selected word was then randomly assigned a value from 1 to 10 points, with two words assigned to each point value per list.
-Lists varied per participant, so one participant might study twig in List 1, while another participant studied twig in List 3 or not at all.
-Furthermore, twig might be a 3-point word for one participant but a 10-point word for another participant.
+Stimuli: The study was designed and presented to participants via the Collector program (Gikeymarcia/Collector, n.d.).
+Stimuli consisted of 6 lists, each containing 20 words.
+Word length ranged from 4 to 7 letters and averaged to 8.81 (SD = 1.57) on the log-transformed Hyperspace Analogue to Language (HAL) frequency scale, with a range from 5.48 to 12.65.
+In order to avoid any potential item effects (Murayama, Sakakai, Yan, & Smith, 2014), the studied words in each list were randomly selected without replacement for each participant from a larger word bank of 280 random nouns and verbs (e.g., twig, button, taste).
+Each of the selected words was then randomly assigned a value ranging from 1 to 10 points, with two words assigned to each point value per list.
+In this manner, one participant might study twig in List 1, while another participant studies twig in List 3 or not at all.
+Furthermore, twig might be a 3-point word for one participant, but a 10-point word for another participant.

-Music distractors.
-An exploratory point of interest was whether or not familiarity with the background music would affect memory and selective study.
-It may be easier to ignore background music with which you are very familiar, and, thus, perhaps somewhat habituated to, than to ignore unfamiliar background music (Kang & Lakshmanan, 2017; Röer, Bell, & Buchner, 2014).
+Music distractors: An exploratory point of interest in the current study was whether or not familiarity with the background music would impact memory and selective study.
+It may be easier to ignore background music with which you are very familiar and, thus, perhaps somewhat habituated relative to unfamiliar music (Kang & Lakshmanan, 2017; Röer, Bell,

+& Buchner, 2014).
 On the other hand, familiar music has been shown to be more enjoyable than unfamiliar music, leading to greater activation in limbic and reward-based neural structures (Pereira et al., 2011).
 If familiar music heightens dopaminergic, reward-based neural activity, irrespective of the to-be-remembered item's value, then the potentially greater enjoyment resulting from listening to familiar music relative to unfamiliar music could disrupt the selective role that reward-based regions can serve with respect to remembering valuable information specifically (Cohen et al., 2014).
-Familiar music may also be more likely to activate related memories and thoughts (e.g., remembering other friends that like this song, remembering the last time you heard the song; Janata, 2009) than unfamiliar music, which could also make familiar music more distracting than unfamiliar music during study.
+Familiar music may also be more likely to activate related memories and thoughts (e.g., remembering other friends that like this song; remembering the last time you heard the song) (Janata, 2009) than unfamiliar music, which could also make familiar music more distracting during study than unfamiliar music.

-A pilot study (N = 48) was first conducted to select the songs that would serve as background music.
-Pilot participants were presented with 30-s clips of different lyrical songs, along with the song's title and the name of the artist.
+A pilot study (N= 48) was first conducted to select the songs that would serve as background music.
+Pilot participants were presented with 30-second clips of different lyrical songs, along with the song's title and the name of the artist.
 Participants rated each song on a number of dimensions, including their familiarity with and liking of the song.
 Participants could replay the song clips as desired while making their judgments.
-The 12 chosen songs-6 familiar and 6 unfamiliar-were consistently rated as being well-liked, upbeat, and mood improving.
-The chosen familiar songs had an average of 126.6 beats per minute (BPM; ranging from 120-129) and the unfamiliar songs an average BPM of 124.5 (ranging from 113-139).
-A full list of the songs presented during the pilot task, and the 12 songs ultimately selected for the task, is available from the corresponding author.
+The 12 chosen songs- 6 familiar and 6 unfamiliar-were consistently rated as being well liked, upbeat, and mood improving.
+The chosen familiar songs had an average of 126.6 beats per minute (BPM) (ranging from 120-129) and the unfamiliar songs an average BPM of 124.5 (ranging from 113-139).
+A full list of the songs presented during the pilot task, and the 12 songs ultimately selected for the task, is available from the corresponding author upon request.

-In the main experiment, the six songs-familiar or unfamiliar as per the study condition-were randomly assigned without replacement to the to-be-learned lists for each participant.
-So a participant assigned to listen to familiar music might study List 1 while listening to Katy Perry's "Roar," but another participant in the same condition might not hear "Roar" until studying List 4.
+Each of the six songs-familiar or unfamiliar as per the study condition-were randomly assigned without replacement to the to-be-learned lists for each participant.
+So, a participant assigned to listen to familiar music might study List 1 while listening to Katy Perry's "Roar," but another participant in the same condition might not hear the "Roar" until studying List 4.